Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

-David McElhone is a real estate lawyer with more than 25 years’ experience in a wide range of property developments, transactions and investment structuring across diverse asset types.
+David McElhone is a real estate lawyer with experience in a wide range of property developments, transactions and investment structuring across diverse asset types.

 His practice encompasses commercial, residential, retail, industrial and university developments and related property transactions, complex strata and community schemes, aged care and retirement villages, hotels and tourism as well as leasing.